 State licensing is completely different from any voluntary certification that your contractor may opt to participate in.
 Ensuring that Installation Company is licensed protects you from dangerous installation and safety mishaps.
 Your solar panels are a huge financial investment on your part, so you want to know that they are installed according to all code and safety regulations.

-What are the panels and inverters your installer is using?
+What are the panels and inverters your solar installer is using?

-How long will it take to install the system?
+How long will it take to install the solar panel system?

 A normal solar panel system installation on a residential house can take less than a day and up to three, depending on the complexity and specific nature of the job.
 However, obtaining permits, a licensed contractor, and a well-defined plan for installation can bump the overall process time up to a week or two, again, depending on the overall project specifics.